 Yale undergraduates, graduate students, and library staff are eligible to apply.
 These scholarships cannot be awarded for training opportunities that are fully funded without the scholarship, and you may only receive one DHLab Training Scholarship per year.

 If awarded a scholarship, you will be expected to give an informal presentation in the Digital Humanities Lab that summarizes what you learned so that others can benefit from your experience.

-The application cycle for 2018 workshops has closed.
-When a new cycle opens, an "Apply Here" button will appear below that will take you to a brief form that asks for the following information:
+The application cycle for 2019 workshops is open.
+Click the "Apply Here" button to submit an application that asks for the following information: